demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                                                                                                                        |**Required**
   ------------------- |------------------------------------------------------------------------------------------------------------------------------------------------------ |--------------
-  room\_id            |Specify room id which helps to retrieve room information in forum.
-Either room id is known by fp user or it can be search by "forum search" command.   |Required
+  room\_id            |Specify room id which is used to retrieve room information in forum.
+The room id can be known from context path (Flashpoint.Forum.Post.Room.id) of flashpoint-search-forum-posts command or some other investigation.  |Required